alicolville/meal-tracker/readme.txt

 5. Admin UI - view entry details.
 6. Setup Wizard.
 7. [meal-tracker] placement.
+8. Search an external API for meals.
+9. Manually add own meal to meal collection.

 == Changelog ==

 = 2.0 =

 * Improvement: Underlying framework for supporting lookup of meals from external APIs.
-* Improvement: Fat Secret integration (look up meals from them).
+* Improvement: FatSecret integration (look up meals from them).
 * Improvement: Major overhaul of CSS.
 * Improvement: Added unified look that ensures it looks more consistent across various themes.
 * Improvement: Added a check on Settings page to check that all MySQL tables are present for the plugin.
 Option to rebuild them if not.